microsoft/mttl/README.md

 # MTTL - Multi-Task Transfer Learning

-MTTL is a repository focusing on multi-task Natural Language Processing (NLP) methods that emphasize model reusability, model recombination, and parameter-efficient fine-tuning (PEFT) techniques, particularly in the context of few-shot and zero-shot learning.
+MTTL is a repository focusing on building LLMs that focus on model reusability, model recombination, and parameter-efficient fine-tuning (PEFT) techniques, particularly in the context of few-shot and zero-shot learning.

 Check out our papers on ArXiv:

 - [Towards Modular LLMs by Building and Reusing a Library of LoRAs](https://arxiv.org/abs/2405.11157)
 - [Multi-Head Adapter Routing for Cross-Task Generalization](https://arxiv.org/abs/2211.03831)

+## Towards Modular LLMs by Building and Reusing a Library of LoRAs (aka Arrow & MBC)

-Refer to the [Expert Library README](projects/modular_llm/README.md) for more details on training and evaluating experts.
+For the code that accompanies the paper _Towards Modular LLMs by Building and Reusing a Library of LoRAs_, please refer to the [Expert Library README](projects/modular_llm/README.md).
+This contains details on training and evaluating experts with Arrow.

+## Multi-Head Adapter Routing for Cross-Task Generalization (aka MHR)

-For the code that accompanies the paper [Multi-Head Adapter Routing for Cross-Task Generalization](https://arxiv.org/abs/2211.03831), please refer to [MHR-camera-ready](https://github.com/microsoft/mttl/tree/mhr-camera-ready).
+For the code that accompanies the paper _Multi-Head Adapter Routing for Cross-Task Generalization_, please refer to [MHR-camera-ready](https://github.com/microsoft/mttl/tree/mhr-camera-ready).

 ## Intended uses